Project-Team-Blyat/Sike/README.md

 # Sike
-Some Java Code for the Group Protect
+Some Java Code for the Group Project
+This is the main file to refer to.